StefanKubsch/lwmf/README.md

 Have a look at the example, which draws some nice and smooth animated demo effects like Metaballs, realtime plasma, a dotted tunnel, a particle swarm and more!
 You can download "Release.zip" and run the included executable!

+Also, I´m using lwmf in my own game engine "NARC" - see https://github.com/StefanKubsch/NARC